zerostick/zerostick/README.md

 make image
 ```

-It will end up in `build` as a `.img` file that can be put directly to the the SD card.
+It will end up in `build/pi-gen/deploy` as a `.img` file that can be put directly to the the SD card.